ansys/scade-guitools/doc/source/user-guide/index.rst

 ==========

-The main purpose of Ansys SCADE GUI Tools is to facilitate the building of forms in the SCADE IDE: dialog boxes, settings pages or property pages.
+The main purpose of Ansys SCADE GUI Tools is to facilitate the building of forms in the SCADE IDE: dialog boxes, settings pages, or property pages.
 It defines a simple framework and addresses the following topics:

-* Building the controls easily and in a consistent way
+* Building controls easily and in a consistent way
 * Controlling layout, especially for resizable pages
 * Managing the persistence of edited data

-A separate component, :ref:`guihost` allows grouping independent property pages into a single one, with a selector.
+A separate component, :ref:`guihost`, allows grouping of independent property pages into a single one, with a selector.
-This minimizes the number of property pages in the IDE while providing a certain consistency.
+This minimizes the number of property pages in the IDE while providing consistency.

 Layout
 ------